arassec/igor/module-misc/src/main/resources/doc/filter-by-regexp-action.md

 ---|:---|
 Input | A mustache expression selecting a property from the data item.
 The property's value is used for matching against the regular expression.
 Expression | The regular expression.
+Drop matching | If checked, data items that **match** the regular expression will be removed from the stream.
+If unchecked, data items that **do not** match are removed from further processing.
 Num threads | The number of threads this action uses to filter data items.

 ## Regular Expressions